pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 )
 ```

 Functions can return at most one value (although this restriction will be relaxed in the future).
-If the function returns a value then the stack at the end of the function must have exactly 1 value on it.
+If the function returns a value then the stack at the end of the function must have exactly 1 value in it.
 If the function doesn't return a value then the stack at the end of the function must be empty.

-Functions can use `local.set <index or $label>` to pop the top value off the stack and store it in a local variable where `index` is the index of that variable within the list of local variables (including params) and `$label` is its optional label (if it was given one).
+Functions can use `local.set <index or $label>` to pop a value off the stack and store it in a local variable where `index` is the index of that variable within the list of local variables (including params) and `$label` is its optional label (if it was given one).
 Often we'd like to set a local variable while leaving its value on the stack, which is what the `local.tee` instruction is for, it's basically a shortcut for writing `local.set <index or $label>` immediately followed by `local.get <same index or $label>`.

 ```wat
 ;; without labels